cp-tricki/cp-tricki.github.io/docs/Numerical optimisation/How to use ternary search.md

 	\frac{\sqrt{(x-1)^2+a^2}}{v_2}
 \]

 This function is clearly unimodal, hence we can use ternary search to find the optimal $x$.
-The generalisation of this problem can be solved using Lagrange multipliers.
+A generalisation of this problem can be solved using [Lagrange multipliers](https://cp-tricki.github.io/Numerical%20optimisation/Lagrange%20multipliers%20can%20simplify%20tricky%20optimisation%20problems/#example-eolymp).

 ### Example 2